-1. You Can Try Methods Besides Cry It Out
+1. You Can Try Methods Besides Cry It Out (CIO).

-2. It's All About Giving Them New Sleep Associations
+2. They’ll Need New Sleep Associations

 3. It Is Important To Have A Routine